 Councillor Louisa Woodley (Croydon’s cabinet member for families, health and social care) said:

 Flagship status will provide the opportunity to use food to transform our environment, improve health, tackle obesity and reduce inequalities in Croydon.

 The Croydon School Food Plan supported head teachers, caterers, staff, pupils and parents or guardians during the first two years of the Food Flagship programme.

 It aimed to help schools meet and exceed the best practice recommendations of the National School Food Plan.

 Croydon’s Food Flagship schools

-Our Food Flagship schools are:
+Croydon's Food Flagship schools were:

 - Rockmount Primary